Poured-in-Place Terrazzo vs Tile Terrazzo

 Tile floor sanitation and hygiene is a priority when it comes to tile flooring.
 For tile terrazzo, dust and dirt accumulate in “micro-joints”.
 So how do we clean it?
 Well, here are a few to get started: vacuuming or grout cleaning.
 In order to kill bacteria, we must also use commercial products.

 A poured-in-place terrazzo system or epoxy based terrazzo tile, will have outstanding chemical resistance do to its epoxy binder.
 Further the epoxy binder is impervious and will not support the growth of mold, mildew, bacteria or fungus so you can be sure to keep your facility in the best sanitary condition while eliminating unnecessary cleaning practices.
 Your terrazzo’s beauty and value will never fade, plus it’s the most environmentally friendly floor available.

 Terrazzo tiles put you in a modular box so curvilinear designs are difficult and costly to achieve.
 Most terrazzo tile suppliers offer a fixed line of colors with a more limited color range.
 With poured in place terrazzo, your design options are endless.

 You won’t be stuck with the usual square edges or exposed grout lines design.
 Furthermore, epoxy resin can be matched to any paint color offering an unlimited color range.
-Then there are hundreds of different aggregates you can mix together as well as vary aggregate sizes so you can develop your perfect color.
+Then there are hundreds of different aggregates you can mix together as well as vary aggregate scale so you can develop your perfect color.
 If you have that dream floor in mind, then poured-in-place terrazzo is the best choice.
 Let your creativity decide!

 Thin Sheet Terrazzo Tile are thin systems typically installing at an overall installed height of 1/4” -⅜”.